 Task 25.1 requires that supervisors complete a use of force report and that certain criteria are met in the report.
 Subtask 25.1.f. addresses the use of "boilerplate" or "pat" language in reports.
-While we continue to find some instances where officers justify their use of force, "based on my training and experience," without any further information or explanation as to what training and experience they were referring to.
-In most cases, officers are documenting specific information and details justifying their use of force.
+During our reviews for this report, we did not identify concerns with officers failing to document specific information and details justifying their use of force or using "boilerplate" or "pat" language in their reports.

 Task 25.2 requires that all supervisors are trained on how to conduct use of force investigations and such training is part of a supervisory training course.
 OPD includes the requirement for this training in its Departmental policies.
-During our March 2022 site visit, we again confirmed with OPD that the Department continues to require and deliver this training in the Sergeants' Transition Course, where use of force is part of the curriculum.
+During our March 2022 site visit, we confirmed with OPD that the Department continues to require and deliver this training in the Sergeants' Transition Course, where use of force is part of the curriculum.

 In our prior reports, we identified concerns with the preparation and review of UOF reports by supervisors.
 The use of force and the processes in which force is documented and reviewed have been at the core of the Court's oversight.
 The Department has provided numerous directives on this topic.
 In general, we now find that supervisors are identifying deficiencies in officer reporting and identifying and addressing MOR violations.
-We also find that reviewers of the supervisors' reports are identifying and addressing concerns when appropriate.
+We also find that reviewers of the supervisors' reports are generally identifying and addressing concerns when appropriate.
+OPD has also assigned a team of command officers to review some use of force reports as an ongoing quality control mechanism.
+We have found that this additional oversight and review has identified concerns prior to our Team identifying them.